 Here, the user is lured to ”take the bait” in the form of a fake message from friends, a sensational video message, an email attachment or a USB stick containing malware.
 As soon as the user opens the malicious file, it infects his or her system and enables the hackers to gain unauthorised access to confidential data – up to and including compromising entire corporate networks.

 Quid pro quo:

 A ”give and take” of the more insidious kind.
 For example, fraudsters call employees of a company and pretend to be from IT support.
 They ask them to briefly disable their anti-virus protection or firewall for a project.
-This gives the cybercriminals free rein to install malware or ransomware on the unprotected computers.
+This gives cybercriminals free rein to install malware or ransomware on unprotected computers.